Merklingen - Schwäbische Alb station: Rail

 Once Stuttgart 21 goes into operation in December 2025, the station will be served by trains on the Karlsruhe-Stuttgart-Ulm-Friedrichshafen line.
 The travel time to Stuttgart main station will be 31 minutes, to Stuttgart airport long-distance station 20 minutes and to Ulm 11 minutes.

 The state of Baden-Württemberg planned to invite tenders for regional traffic on the new line when the exact completion date of the line is clear.
 In June 2018, preliminary information was published by the state on the advance operation of regional traffic via Wendlingen.
 The contract for regional services between Wendlingen, Merklingen and Ulm was announced in October 2020.
 In the first stage, an hourly service between Ulm and Merklingen and a 2-hour service between Ulm and Wendlingen are planned with a total of around 600,000 train kilometers per year.
 In a second stage, the start of which is not yet clear, an hourly frequency between Ulm and Wendlingen with around 800,000 train kilometers per year is planned.
 The contract is to run for five years, with termination by the customer possible for the first time in December 2025.

 According to information from mid 2020, it should not initially be possible to implement a planned hourly service between Wendlingen and Ulm due to the existing infrastructure and the long-distance operating program.
-Inzwischen ist ein je Richtung stündliches Angebot zwischen Wendlingen, Merklingen und Ulm geplant.
+In the meantime, an hourly service in each direction is planned between Wendlingen, Merklingen and Ulm.
 The journey time to Ulm is to be 12 minutes, to Wendlingen 14 minutes.
 From 5 a.m. to midnight, trains in both directions are to depart at minute 39.
 The departure times are to change when Stuttgart 21 goes into operation in December 2025.